LeqiaoP1/DevelopingDataProducts/index.md

 [11] "carb"

 ---
-## Input as Predictive Formular
+## Input Predictive Formular
 * Rules applied in this project
   + __Any one__ variable as the "outcome
   + __Any two other__ variables as the "predictors"
+  + Click on "Update" button to accept new formular
 * Note
-  + Make sure there are all different from each other.
+  + Syntax check if all variables differ from each other.
   + Otherwise, you got __"Error at input formular"__

 ---
-## Output from Linear Regression Model
+## Output From Linear Regression Model
-* Two plots for two variables respectively
+* Two term plots for two variables respectively
-  + Fitted Regression Line against each variable
+  + Fitted Regression (solid-) Line against each variable
   + Residuals and Standard Error at sample points
-* Evaluation of Goodness-of-Fit
+* Evaluation on the Goodness-of-Fit
   + __R^2__ is single and strong indicator in statistics
   + Value 0 for the worst and 1 for the perfect